 The opposite is true for building muscle.
-For making large gains, you consume a surplus of calories to feed and repair muscle tissue.
+For making large gains, instead of focusing on calorie restriction, you consume a surplus of calories to feed and repair muscle tissue.
 This surplus will fuel your workouts for increased strength.
 Unfortunately, the extra fuel will also appear as fat.

 An anabolic fasting diet combines the benefits of a few types of diets into one effective layout.
-You’ll experience the benefits of a keto-type eating pattern during the week, followed by a replenishing blast of high fuel carbs to encourage muscle gain through the weekend.
+You’ll experience the benefits of a ketogenic diet or keto diet eating pattern during the week, followed by a replenishing blast of high fuel carbs to encourage muscle gain through the weekend.